 The amount you spend on food and drink at Disneyland Paris is generally going to depend on three things;

-- How many people are travelling
+- The number of people travelling

-- How many days you’re travelling for
+- How many days you’re spending at Disneyland Paris

 If you’re happy to eat fast food and buy pastries from the supermarket for breakfast (or have it included in the cost of your hotel) then you should be able to get away with roughly €50 per person, per night.

 However, if you’re looking for fine dining or a character dining experience then given those meals often cost in excess of €30 per person alone, as such you’re going to want to increase your budget to accommodate this.

 We (two adults, and one baby) spent €244.36 (£209.69) on food and drinks during our three-night trip to Disneyland Paris.

 While we didn’t eat at formal restaurants during our trip, we did eat at multiple fast-food locations.